mfjclover/KotlinProject_POU/README.md

 List the **technical** features of the app.
 You might include specific references to source code in your repo.
 For example:
-- Persistence in csv/text file
-- Persistence in shared preferences
-- Persistence in Room database.
 - Firebase Realtime database
 - Firebase authentication
+- Firebase storage
-- Maps: Openstreetmaps
+- Maps: Open Street Maps
 - Menu: Bottom navigation.
 - Sensors: GPS coordinates